prabhamatta/gimmequotes/README.md

 nohup python run.py &
 ```

-Step 3:  How to run the app that handles periodic sending of quotes
+Step 3:  Run the app that handles periodic sending of quotes
 ---------
 * go to the folder and run
 ```